 Note: I visited Port Lincoln as Covid restrictions were still easing.
 Some places had different hours to usual, and others weren’t providing all that they usually would.
 I’ve not given opening hours for any of the attractions as I don’t know what they are going to be at any time in the future.
 I suggest checking with their individual websites or confirming with the Tourist Information Centre once you arrive in Port Lincoln.

 Shark Cage Diving

-Port Lincoln is the only place in Australia to go shark cage diving with great white sharks, and as see it is the most popular of the Port Lincoln attractions.
+Port Lincoln is the only place in Australia to cage dive with great white sharks, and it is the most popular of the Port Lincoln attractions, arguably one of the best things to do on Eyre Peninsula.
 While there are other companies also doing the tours, I went with, and recommend, Adventure Bay Charters on my trip out to Neptune Island.

 Before going I had some reservations.
 I didn’t like the idea that these tours throw berley (sometimes offal) into the water to attract the sharks.
 I also happened to be in Port Lincoln in winter, and the thought of getting in the freezing Southern Ocean waters was way scarier than the sharks.

 Adventure Bay Charters addresses both of these concerns for me.
 They do not use berley, but rather attract the sharks by creating vibrations in the water – by playing rock music loudly through underwater speakers.
 Apparently the sharks are big fans of AC/DC.
 They are also the first company in the world to have a sub that allows people to sit below the waterline and have the same view that those in the shark cage have – all while staying dry.
 This means children can come along and see the sharks too.
 As an added bonus, if you are PADI qualified, Adventure Bay Charters have a second cage on board for bottom shark cage diving at 18m below the surface.
 On our trip these people got the best shark views of all.